dwgrossberg/etchASketch/README.md

 # etchASketch
-An interactive Etch a Sketch game built with JavaScript
+An interactive Etch-a-Sketch built with vanilla JavaScript

-Users will be able to enter a number of squares per side in order to create a customizeable Etch A Sketch game.
-Regardless of the number of squares, the sketch pad will cover the same amount of area.
-Users will be able to hover their mouse over individual squares in order to change their appearance.

-Key features inlude:
-    - a custom color picker
-    - toggle shade function which darkens squares by an increment of 10% opacity
-    - a rainbow button that creates squares of random rbg colors
-    - an eraser
-    - custom grid size slider bar
+This simple game allows users to draw on a sketchpad by clicking their mouse and moving it across the screen.
+Users can specify the size of their sketchpad pixels, as well as pixel color through a customizable color picker.
+In addition there is a button that will set each pixel to a random rbg color, an eraser, and a toggle shade button that darkens each pixel by an increment of 10%.

+Built as part of The Odin Project, 2022.